Sequential generation of Polynomial Invariants and N-body non-local correlations: Conclusions

 Recently, Li and Li \cite{li12} have used invariance of the rank of the coefficient matrix associated with the pure state of $N$ qubits to classify $ N$ qubit states.
 B. Liu et al. \cite{liu12} exploit the local symmetries of the states, to classify general multipartite pure states.
 Polynomial invariants that identify the nature of correlations in a state are useful to apply classification criteria based on type of correlations present in the state \cite{shar12}.

-Mathematically, polynomial invariants of $N$ qubit system expressed in terms of determinants of negativity fonts are relations between invariants of a matrix in Hilbert space of dimension $2^{N}$ and negative eigen values of sub matrices in $4\times 4$ subspaces.
-We may point out that the inductive process yields exact relations between eigenvalues of a large matrix and it's sub-matrices which is an interesting mathematical result.
+Mathematically, polynomial invariants of $N$ qubit system expressed in terms of determinants of negativity fonts are relations between invariants of a matrix in Hilbert space of dimension $2^{N}$ and negative eigenvalues of submatrices in $4\times 4$ subspaces.
+We may point out that the inductive process yields exact relations between eigenvalues of a large matrix and its submatrices which is an interesting mathematical result.

 This work is supported by Faep Uel, Funda\c{c}\~{a}o Araucaria PR and CNPq, Brazil.